Aarthik-ai/Financial-Chat-Bot/replit.md

 ## Data Flow

-1. **User Authentication**: Users authenticate via Replit Auth, creating or updating user profiles
+1. **User Authentication**: Users register/login with email and password, creating authenticated sessions
 2. **Chat Initialization**: Users can create new chat sessions or continue existing ones
 3. **Message Processing**: User messages are sent to the backend, processed by OpenAI, and responses are stored
 4. **Real-time Updates**: TanStack Query manages cache invalidation and real-time data synchronization